 In future, I think I need to prepare more questions.
 Perhaps I should consider recording some of the things I learn from the tutorials and readings to help me do this.
 Also, I didn’t have a notebook or think to use the notes application or google docs on my phone.
 If I had thought of these things, then I wouldn’t have to rely so much on recall now.

 On a positive, I completed some fieldnotes as soon as I got home from the fieldtrip, and I went back and reviewed some of the course material.
 Then I talked to other students and looked at discussion board posts.
 So, I had enough to prepare a draft HR Management Plan for Core Farm’s 2017-2018 picking season.
 On the fieldtrip, I had also taken a few photographs that jogged my memory.
 One that was really useful was a photograph of the apple crates that they used (see above on page one) because it reminded me of what Don, one of the farm managers, said about how many of those crates they hope to sell on average per day.
 It was good I did that because it helped me remember what I heard about performance targets.

 Ideally, to ensure I really understand the real world of work at Core Farm and the HR, it would be good to visit when the apple pickers start.
 Then I could observe how it all works, and have a deeper understanding of whether my HR management plan that I drafted would have worked (had they used it); or, at least asked them to show me what plan they did end up putting in place and how that was going.
-I might talk to one of my lecturers, Stephen, about that, or Mark or Cherie who are in the Practice (WIL) and Portfolio area.
+I might talk to one of my lecturers, Stephen, about that, or Cherie or a member of the Practice and Portfolio Team.